onedr0p/cluster-template/README.md

     flux get ks -A
     ```

-2. Then check all the Flux Helm Releases and verify they are healthy.
+2. Then check all the Flux HelmReleases and verify they are healthy.

     ```sh
     flux get hr -A